Ask A Bi Dad: I'm pansexual and I worry about my partner's need to publicly identify as bi

 Bisexual people often have few other bi people to turn to for support or to ask questions.
 This means we often can’t build on the experience of other bi people and improve things for the next generation.
 Ask a Bi Dad is aimed at tackling this.

-Lewis Oakley is one of the leading bi advocates and writers, campaigning to improve the public’s perception of bisexuality.
+Lewis Oakley is one of the leading bi advocates and writers in the UK, campaigning to improve the public’s perception of bisexuality.
 Recognised by the Pride Power List 2021 and with various award nominations under his belt, Lewis has been successful in making bisexuality national news.

 Lewis knows more than most how lonely being bisexual can feel, particularly in those early years.
 Now, confident in himself, his relationship, and a dad of two, Lewis recognises how rare and lucky he is.
 This is why he wants to help where he can by answering the questions of bi people from all around the world.